|

 other.

-At 2.5 pennies each, the A. Purdey protectors were likely
+At 2 and a half pennies each, the A. Purdey protectors were likely

 canvas covers and Purdey & Son's offering at 1/3d would also have been quite